MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-sau-e-invoices.md

 2. Select a legal entity.
 3. On the **Addresses** FastTab, add a valid primary address for the selected legal entity.

-### Enter the legal entity registration number
+### Enter the legal entity tax registration number

 1. Go to **Organization administration** \> **Organizations** \> **Legal entities**.
+2. Select a legal entity, and then, expand **Tax registration** FastTab.
+3. In the **Tax registration number** field, enter a valid legal entity tax registration number.
+This number will be then used as Seller's VAT identifier.

+### Enter the legal entity commercial registration number

+1. Go to **Organization administration** \> **Organizations** \> **Legal entities**.
 2. Select a legal entity, and then, on the Action Pane, select **Registration IDs**.
 3. On the **Registration ID** FastTab, select **Add** to create a registration ID.
 4. In the **Registration type** field, select the registration type that you created in the [Configure registration numbers](#configure-registration-numbers) section earlier in this topic.
 6. In the **Registration number** field, enter a valid legal entity registration number.
-This number will be then used as legal entity commercial registration identifier.
+This number will be then used as Seller's commercial registration identifier.

 ## Configure customer data